-Given these considerations, this model can next be used to focus on specific areas of the globe-e.g., East Asia, Southern Africa, and the western United States-to conduct more detailed simulations of future conditions and to undertake more rigorous assessments of future risks to water systems.
-For example, regional detail, such as water-use law and other restrictions on existing or planned interbasin transfers, can be introduced into the WSM component of the IGSM-WRS model.
-Adjustments in irrigated acreage, or in cropping patterns, can also be explored, and as previously noted, efforts to develop the model framework to provide self-consistent projections of irrigated land area that considers socioeconomic drivers, environmental pressures, and global-to-national governance-as well as their interactions-are ongoing.
+Given these considerations, this model can next be used to focus on specific areas of the globe-e.g., east Asia, southern Africa, and the western U.S.-to conduct more detailed simulations of future conditions and to undertake more rigorous assessments of future risks to water systems.
+For example, regional detail, such as water-use law and other restrictions on existing or planned inter-basin transfers, can be introduced into the water system management (WSM) component of the IGSM-WRS model.
+Adjustments in irrigated acreage, or in cropping patterns, can also be explored.
 The impact of flexible design in future water systems can also be assessed.
-Future analyses will also benefit from increased spatial scales of ASRs and further disaggregation of the nonagricultural water demand-especially in energy.
+Future analyses will also benefit from increased spatial scales of ASRs and further disaggregation of the non-agricultural water demand-especially in energy.
 To assess risks, large ensembles can also be performed, leveraging off the IGSM framework, that capture the spectrum of regional climate response, the range of climate policies, as well as the possible integrated changes in cultivated and irrigated lands.
 Combining all these elements in a consistent, integrated modeling framework presents a substantial computational undertaking but will ultimately result in persuasive and actionable insights for strategic planning and risk management in the face of unavoidable and preventable global change.